 Chargers often generate heat while adding juice to a smartphone, so your iPhone can get warmer than usual while charging.
 However, it shouldn't be too warm to touch unless you keep playing games or streaming.
 Additionally, if it's not charging correctly, your iPhone may also become extremely hot

-How Can I Stop My iPhone from Overheating?
+How Can I Stop My iPhone from Getting Hot?

-Now that you where the heat comes from, it's time to identify exactly which part of your device is experiencing the problem
+Now that you know why your iPhone gets so hot, it's time to identify exactly which part of your device is experiencing the problem

 The Front Screen is Hot